orels1/shaders.orels.sh/src/pages/docs/ui/layered-parallax.md

 ---

-An adaptation of a the [PBR Layered Parallax shader](/docs/orl-standard/layered-parallax) to work with Unity UI.
+An adaptation of a [PBR Layered Parallax shader](/docs/orl-standard/layered-parallax) to work with Unity UI.
 It provides multi-layered parallax effects that can be used for posters or other shadowbox-style UI elements.

 {% callout type="note" title="Shader Channels Required" %}
-Make sure your root Canvas component has **Normal** and **Tangent** checked in the **Additional Shader Channels** dropdown when using Parallax Offset setting.
+Make sure your root Canvas component has **Normal** and **Tangent** checked in the **Additional Shader Channels** dropdown when using the Parallax Offset setting.
 {% /callout %}

-{% video url="https://iframe.mediadelivery.net/embed/165/7d691743-1b8c-4b50-940f-ef974dab5e7c?autoplay=true&loop=true&muted=true" title="UI Panel with a Parallax Background effect" /%}
+{% video url="https://iframe.mediadelivery.net/embed/165/e190fe27-9a9c-462b-b7d1-421d687773b4?autoplay=true&loop=true&muted=true" title="UI Panel with a Parallax Background effect" /%}

 ## General Settings